SilkRose/Pony/stories/ban-appeal/ban-appeal.md

 As I work I look at Twilight putting away her own pile of books and smile.

-*She's so amazing, wanting to learn more about everything.*
+*She's so amazing, always wanting to learn more about everything.*

 I shake the blush from my face as I realize I've been staring and get back to work.

 The third book is: '101 Baking Recipes to Impress your Crush'.

-*Baking, hmm.
-Aha, it will go under 'L' because I Love to bake!
+*Baking, hmm… I know!
+It will go under 'L' because I Love to bake!
 Yeah.*

 The fourth book is: 'How to Tell if your Earth Pony Friend Likes you Back'.